 I don’t know what was added to it because it was bought in bulk by special order with no label (not from bins).
 For a few days, I was guilty of having a handful after each meal with a cup of hot tea as a little dessert.
 After about a week of this bad habit, I had a headache, my joints and muscles ached, my sleep was often interrupted, my mind was very foggy, and my digestive system was wrecked.
 I felt as if I had been poisoned.
 I felt almost as bad as I did five years ago when I started this healthy eating journey.
 I finally realized that the mix pictured above must have all those ingredients that I cannot digest.
 Within two days of ridding my body of even this small amount of processed food, I am back to my healthy, happy, sleeping well self.

-I have seen stock boys reach into bulk bins with their dirty hands to steal a few nuts while they are working.
+I have seen stock boys reach into bulk bins with their dirty hands to steal a few nuts while working.
 Kids can’t resist those that are at their eye level.
-The stores rarely if ever clean those scoops or bins so I never buy bulk items unless it is something I am going to wash or cook before eating.
+I never buy bulk items unless it is something I am going to wash or cook before eating.
 All stores and restaurants have bugs.
-Bins are not really closed, are they?
+Bulk containers are not entirely closed, are they?